Xianjun-Yang/PcMSP/README.md

 Original folder contains annotated raw data; json files are processed data

 Due to license limit, the data is slightly different from results reported in our paper: 242 rather than 243 training files, 30 rather than 31 files for test.

+# MATKB: SEMANTIC SEARCH FOR POLYCRYSTALLINE MATERIALS SYNTHESIS PROCEDURES
+Link will be made to the public soon.